-- Granite's 2023 ESG+R Report was issued on August 7, 2024 and follows the GRI framework with TCFD and SASB disclosures; - Granite's ESG+R Committee provides leadership over Granite's ESG+R Program; - Granite provides transparency to investors by incorporating ESG+R into regular updates to unitholders and stakeholders and through formal reporting frameworks such as GRESB, SASB, and GRI; - Granite monitors asset compliance with government benchmarking requirements and ESG+R related regulations; - Granite submitted to GRESB in June 2024 and received a 1st place ranking in its peer group; - With a score of 90 out of 100, Granite ranked 36th and the second top real estate entity in the 2024 Globe & Mail Board Games governance ranking, out of a total of 215 companies comprising the S&P/TSX Composite Index; - In June 2022, the Declaration of Trust was amended and restated to, among other things, (i) further align the Declaration of Trust with evolving governance best practices which includes introducing rights and remedies in favour of unitholders consistent with those available to shareholders of a corporation pursuant to the Business Corporations Act
+- On August 6, 2025, Granite issued its 2024 ESG+R report which follows the GRI framework with TCFD and SASB disclosures; - Granite's ESG+R Committee provides leadership over Granite's ESG+R Program; - Granite provides transparency to investors by incorporating ESG+R into regular updates to unitholders and stakeholders and through formal reporting frameworks such as GRESB, SASB, and GRI; - Granite monitors asset compliance with government benchmarking requirements and ESG+R related regulations; - In June 2024, Granite submitted to GRESB and received a 1st place ranking in its peer group; - In 2024, with a score of 90 out of 100, Granite ranked 36th and the second top real estate entity in the Globe & Mail Board Games governance ranking, out of a total of 215 companies comprising the S&P/TSX Composite Index; - In June 2022, the Declaration of Trust was amended and restated to, among other things, (i) further align the Declaration of Trust with evolving governance best practices which includes introducing rights and remedies in favour of unitholders consistent with those available to shareholders of a corporation pursuant to the Business Corporations Act (British Columbia); and (ii) enhance unitholders' rights respecting the process for and procedures at unitholder meetings, including the submission of proposals by unitholders;

-- (British Columbia); and (ii) enhance unitholders' rights respecting the process for and procedures at unitholder meetings, including the submission of proposals by unitholders; - Granite maintains robust policies governing the various aspects of its business activities, which are reviewed annually and updated from time to time in order to reflect regulatory compliance and industry best practices, as appropriate; and - The Compensation, Governance and Nominating Committee provides oversight over Granite's ESG+R program.
+- Granite maintains robust policies governing the various aspects of its business activities, which are reviewed annually and updated from time to time in order to reflect regulatory compliance and industry best practices, as appropriate; and - The Compensation, Governance and Nominating Committee provides oversight over Granite's ESG+R program.
 In addition, the Audit Committee is engaged in ESG+R matters as they pertain to overall risk management and oversight.
 Management provides regular updates on ESG+R matters and progress against objectives or targets to the wider Board of Trustees.